OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 | Time-at-risk   | 1 day until 365 days from cohort start.
 We will require at least 364 days at risk. |
 | Model       | Gradient Boosting Machine with hyper-parameters ntree: 5000, max depth: 4 or 7 or 10 and learning rate: 0.001 or 0.01 or 0.1 or 0.9.
 Covariates will include gender, age, conditions, drugs, drug groups, and visit count.
 Data split: 75% train - 25% test, randomly assigned by person. |

-## Implementing the study in ATLAS
+## Implementing the Study in ATLAS

 The interface for designing a prediction study can be opened by clicking on the ![](images/PatientLevelPrediction/predictionButton.png) button in the left hand side ATLAS menu.
 Create a new prediction study.
 Make sure to give the study an easy-to-recognize name.
 The study design can be saved at any time by clicking the ![](images/PopulationLevelEstimation/save.png) button. \index{ATLAS}